| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 The Core Difference Between These Brands

-TP-Link and ASUS compete hard on specs, but they diverge on two things that matter for a home office: security philosophy and firmware depth.
+TP-Link and ASUS compete hard on specs but diverge on two things that matter most for a home office: security philosophy and firmware depth.

 TP-Link prices aggressively.
-The Archer AX55 delivers AX3000 speeds and a USB 3.0 port at $70 — a configuration that costs $20-30 more from any comparable ASUS or Netgear router.
-The tradeoff: TP-Link’s HomeShield security features are gated behind a $55/year subscription for the full suite, and TP-Link’s accumulated security record (1,166 CVEs over the past decade) is the worst among major router brands.
-The FCC banned foreign-made router imports citing national security concerns, and while TP-Link has established US headquarters in Irvine, California and is bidding for an exemption, the uncertainty is real.
+The Archer AX55 delivers AX3000 speeds and a USB 3.0 port at $110 — a configuration that costs $10-20 more from comparable ASUS routers.
+The tradeoff: TP-Link’s HomeShield security features are gated behind a $55/year subscription for the full suite, and TP-Link’s accumulated CVE record (1,166 over the past decade) is the worst among major router brands.
+Critically, TP-Link has not received a conditional FCC approval, while Netgear and Eero have — adding real supply chain uncertainty beyond just security concerns.

 ASUS charges more but ships every router with lifetime AiProtection (enterprise-grade Trend Micro threat detection) at no extra cost.
 The AsusWRT firmware has a browser-based interface with granular controls — VLAN support, dual WAN, advanced QoS, OpenVPN/WireGuard — that TP-Link simply doesn’t expose.
-ASUS’s WiFi 8 development roadmap also signals stronger long-term platform investment.
+ASUS is also affected by the FCC import ban, but its cleaner security record and stronger firmware platform make it the more defensible long-term purchase.

-The short version: TP-Link saves you money upfront.
-ASUS costs more but delivers more functionality and a cleaner security record.
+The short version: TP-Link saves money upfront.
+ASUS costs more but delivers more firmware functionality and a cleaner security track record.

 Budget WiFi 6: TP-Link Archer AX55